Re: Joint intervention in Carter v. Canada

 expressly permitting physician assisted death.
 And I have extracted, at

-Tab 15, a relevant section of the statute, it's that I want to
+Tab 15, a relevant section of the statute, it's section 44,

 Quebec said protected physicians rights.